yochaigal/cairn/cairn-srd.md

 **Blast**
 Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
 If unsure how many targets can be affected, roll the related damage die for a result.

-**Scars**
-When damage to a PC reduces their HP to exactly 0, they are sometimes changed irrevocably.
-See the **Scars** for more.

-**Critical Damage**
-Damage that reduces a target's HP below zero decreases a target's STR by the amount remaining.
-They must then make a STR save to avoid **critical damage**.
-Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

-Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
-If given aid and rest, they will stabilize.
-If left untreated, they die within the hour.

-**Ability Score Loss**
-If a PC's STR is reduced to 0, they die.
-If their DEX is reduced to 0, they are paralyzed.
-If their WIL is reduced to 0, they are delirious.
-Complete DEX and WIL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

 **Unconsciousness & Death**
 When a character dies, the player is free to create a new character or take control of a hireling.
 They immediately join the party in order to reduce downtime.